Happy Birthday, Lawrence Ferlinghetti

 When Lawrence Ferlinghetti isn’t writing novels, he paints and writes poetry, essays, and plays.
 Sometimes, he reminisces aloud.
 Just days before the poet’s 99th birthday, he talked about “provincial” 1950s San Francisco with the San Francisco Chronicle‘s John McMurtrie.
 Ferlinghetti recalled that in 1951, the only place in town to buy a croissant was in the basement of the City of Paris department store.

-As for the current state of The City, Ferlinghetti noted:
+As for the current state of the city, Ferlinghetti noted the following.

 “It’s Boomtown USA.
 It’s a bigger boom than after the Gold Rush in the 1850s and ’60s.
 The boomtown today is transforming San Francisco into something you’re not even going to recognize in another 15 years.
 It hasn’t quite hit North Beach yet, but the rest of the town, it’s just a huge traffic jam everywhere.
 The automobile is transforming and ruining most of the cities, not just San Francisco.
 I call it Autogeddon.
 Autogeddon is ruining the cities.”